Vento09/Appfox/README.md

 ```
 and write the **same** name of the app.

-DONE
+DONE! :)

 ### It happens

 * **Firefox is saying there more tabs when I close it**

 It's normal!
 If you want to see the tab press CTRL+TAB  to see the other tabs.
-You can close it pressing CTRL+W
+You can close it pressing CTRL+W. It is normal when you open for the first time.

 * **"I have to connect with the accounts that I saved with firefox sync!"**